IgneousEarth/igneousearth.github.io/src/notes/phys322/chapter7.md

 # Induction & Faraday's Law

-Michael Faraday noted some key facets about induction - mainly:
+Michael Faraday noted some key things about induction - mainly:

 > A changing magnetic field induces an electric field.